Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ### AC-5 SEPARATION OF DUTIES
 Encourages use of role-based access control (RBAC).
-BIG-IP supports a variety of different security roles.
-Users may be assigned roles on the BIG-IP or by reference to a central authority (for example, mapping via an LDAP attribute).
+This F5 solution supports a variety of different security roles.
+Users may be assigned roles on the system or by reference to a central authority (for example, mapping via an LDAP attribute).

 ### AC-6 LEAST PRIVILEGE
 This F5 solution supports this control using role-based access control, Administrative Partitions, and auditing.
-This F5 solution enables an external directory service to authenticate BIG-IP management users.
+This F5 solution enables an external directory service to authenticate management users.
 The directory service may also store RBAC roles for users.
-(Even when you enable an external directory service, the BIG-IP system continues to support local user accounts.)
+(Even when you enable an external directory service, the system continues to support local user accounts.)
 The default role for users not assigned a specific role by the remote directory service is "No Access" and as a result will be forbiden access even if succesfully authenticated.
 Users do not have access to he TMSH (CLI) console by default.